PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/iframe-usage.md

 ---
-title: Acquiring and using an access token
+title: Using MSAL in iframed apps
-description: Learn how to acquire and use an access token
+description: Learn how to use MSAL in iframed apps
 author: EmLauber
 manager: CelesteDG